bharadwn/AllAssignments/Assignment4_Spring REST API_Employee/README/user_login_details_README.txt

 API is secure, all request are authenticated, the roles authorised.
 Unnecessary endpoints not exposed to the user.

 User , Roles added only by UDS_ADMIN.

+TRIED A LOT COULD NOT TEST PROPERLY WITH POSTMAN/ Browser

+So used Swagger.html... thank you for teaching swagger.
+EVerything worked with POSTMAN, once I added Authentication, it just returned the FORM login HTML with 200 and would not go further.
+I am trying to resolve that issue.
+Browser worked well with all the GET methods, would not allow me to perform POST/PUT /DELETE methods.
+And it would return forbidden for Authorization.